Share this post on:

 • Sixes repress it by surrounding themselves with safety/security systems (often in the form of people) and being suspicious of the unfamiliar.

-• Since they can neither trust themselves nor the outside world, they can’t experience it as ‘fear,’ there is a Janus-like quality to Sixes.
+• Since they can neither trust themselves nor the outside world, they can’t experience it as Fear. ‘ Sixes has a Janus-like quality.

 • Sixes are engaging, responsible, anxious, and suspicious.